Understanding the Role of the Executor

 What Is the Role of the Executor of Will?

-An executor is a person who is appointed by a will to carry out the instructions written in it.
+An executor is a person who is appointed by a will to carry out the instructions written in it for a deceased person’s estate.
 The role of an executor can be complex, depending on the terms of the will and what needs to be done after someone dies.

 When someone dies, estate assets must be settled.
-This involves settling any debts, paying estate tax, and handling the division of personal property and financial assets.
+This involves settling any estate debts, paying estate tax, and handling the division of personal property and financial valuing assets.

-If you are named as an executor in your friend’s or family member’s will, you will need to determine whether there are any estate’s assets.
-These assets may include real estate, stocks and bonds, bank accounts, cars, retirement accounts, or other personal property items.
+If you are named as an executor in your friend’s or family member’s will, you will need to determine whether there are any estate assets.
+These assets may include real estate, stocks, bonds, bank accounts, cars, retirement accounts, or other personal property items.

 An asset protection attorney from Wood Law Group can help you go through this process seamlessly.